stellarsquall/chef-fundamentals-lab_day1/cookbooks/README.md

 7. Add a recipe to the cookbook called "server"
    * Using the help options for `chef generate`, can you figure out how to do this?
    * Run `chef generate recipe cookbooks\myiis server`.
 Notice that the .rb file extension is unnecessary.
 You can also simply add a new file called "server.rb" to the myiis\cookbooks directory, but there are benefits to using the generator.
+   * Bonus: what other files did the recipe generator add to the cookbook?

 ## Populate chef resources
 _Here you will use three Chef resources to set up a simple IIS webserver._